twistlock/sample-code/api/provision/README.md

 To automatically provision Twistlock console:
-1) copy template_setupEnv to setupEnv
-2) edit setupEnv with your server url and Twistlock license string.
-3) Then run:
-  # . setupEnv
+  - follow instructions in ../README.md to setup your environment
-  # ./provisionConsole
+  - run ./provisionConsole

-Note: for this to run without user input, you will need sudo privs without need for password;
+Note: for this to run without user input, you will need sudo privs without
-      otherwise run everything as root.
+      need for password; otherwise run as root.